History Never Repeats?

 Denovan provides no evidence for his claims, but encourages the ‘medical men of this city’ to prevent ‘a vile custom being established among us’.
 The general population of Bendigo, however, appeared to be happy to comply – Dr Boyd and Dr Atkinson commenced vaccinations a week after the first cases were apparent and at least 92 people attended and Dr Boyd having to telegraph for further doses.
 By the end of the second week of the outbreak, the two doctors had vaccinated an estimated 1,000 residents.

 Those outside of the district felt great pity for Sandhurst and particularly her affected residents.
-James Horsfall of South Yarra, having ‘a lively recollection of the benefit and luxury I found from their use many years ago suffering a similar case’, had two separate cases of oranges sent up to the Sanatorium, which were shared with the children of the Industrial School.
+James Horsfall of South Yarra, having ‘a lively recollection of the benefit and luxury I found from their use many years ago suffering a similar case’, had two separate cases of oranges sent up by train to Bendigo and conveyed to the Sanatorium, which were shared with the children of the Industrial School.